taptapking/2048/README.md

 Description
 -----------
+This is 2048 game intended for DOS, with high customizability.
+There are 5 different difficulties (easy, normal, hard, very hard, master).
+Different difficulties means different number of blocks spawned after every move.
+There are also mods, which can affect the score.
+You can save your game, play with another friend (2 players), change theme, and more!

-This is 2048 game intended for DOS, with mods and difficulties!
-It may also work on modern operating systems.
+Although the game is intended for DOS, it might also work

 Features
 --------